In this Article:

 School Placement requests for Sponsored Programs students will be reviewed and accepted on a case-by-case basis.
 Contact your Regional Field Specialist if you wish to School Place a YES, FLEX, or CBYX student.

-If your team would like to show a family a student who is Area Team Available in a different team, you should reach out to the volunteer Hosting Coordinator in the other team asking for permission to show the student.
+If your Team would like to show a family a student who is Area Team Available in a different team, you should reach out to the volunteer Hosting Coordinator in the other Team, or your Regional Field Specialist (RFS) should contact the other Team’s RFS to ask permission to show the student.
 If the team does not have a lead for the student, they may be willing to release the student or facilitate a trade for one of your students.
 You can find details about finding volunteers in other teams here: Global Link Basics: Searching for People.

 Frequently Asked Questions